syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/pdf-export.md

 ## Exporting with custom aggregate

-Custom aggregates in the Syncfusion javascript Grid involves exporting grid data that includes additional calculated values based on specific requirements.
+Custom aggregates in the Syncfusion ##Platform_Name## Grid involves exporting grid data that includes additional calculated values based on specific requirements.
 This feature enables you to show the comprehensive view of the data in the exported file by incorporating the specific aggregated information you need for analysis or reporting purposes.

 In order to utilize custom aggregation, you need to specify the [type](../../api/grid/aggregateColumnDirective/#type) property as **Custom** and provide the custom aggregate function in the [customAggregate](../../documentation/api/grid/aggregateColumnDirective/#customaggregate) property.